Horsemeat scandal: French supermarkets pull beef products

 Swedish food giant Findus withdrew ready meals in France and Sweden on Friday after it emerged that its frozen beef lasagne sold in Britain contained up to 100% horsemeat.

 The Findus products were prepared by French food manufacturer Comigel using meat provided by Spanghero, a meat-processing company also based in France.
-Spanghero, in turn, obtained its meat from a Romanian supplier.'We were deceived'
+Spanghero, in turn, obtained its meat from a Romanian supplier.

 The French supermarket chains decided to recall Findus and Comigel products due to concerns over a "labelling non-compliance in regards to the nature of the meat", the national retail association FCD said on Sunday.